kollin-brandenburg/ICS_HCM/LabGuide300.md

 ![](images/300/RC_image099.png)

-Next, we will edit the fifth mapping, i.e., the one to "ScheduleImportProcessHCM".
+Next, we will edit the fifth mapping: the one to "ScheduleImportProcessHCM".

 ![](images/300/RC_image101.png)